 There are concurrent exhibitions of all three artists.
 This occasion features the preview of a new book on Linda’s 14 Years of Art/Life, with an exhibition that includes drawings, installations and archival photographs.
 A selection from Nye’s 50-year retrospective of art pieces, poetry and writings, cxsilvergallery.com/nye-ffarrabas includes the 50th anniversary of the Egg-Time Event which is featured in Nye’s book, a walk on the inside magcloud.com/browse/issue/756374.
 Cai Xi’s Retrospective 1980-2015 of portraits, landscapes and abstracts is on view nearby at the Michael S. Currier Center, Putney School.
 At C.X.
 Silver Gallery, Cai’s installation includes her recent piece on the Chinese Five Elements.

-Schedule of activities for the weekend: [Bring Blankets for Yourself]
+Schedule of activities for the weekend: [Participants were recommended to bring blankets for themselves]

 Friday, 11/4: 6pm: Arrival, C.X.
 Silver Gallery, 814 Western Avenue, Brattleboro, VT.
 6-7pm: Light meal provided by Cai.
 7-9pm: Sessions – Meditation with Linda; Poetry and Reiki with Nye; Opening the Meridians with Cai.